 To use Xcopy deployment, SQL Server Express must be installed on the target computer and must have an instance running.
 For more information, see User Instances for Non-Administrators.

 When an application first establishes a connection from a running instance of SQL Server Express, SQL Server Express will automatically attach an .mdf file.
 When the user closes the application, SQL Server Express detaches the .mdf file from the instance.
 The Xcopy feature causes the .mdf file to be fully portable.
 You can copy and move the file and, at the same time, run multiple copies of the file on the same instance.

 When SQL Server Express attaches a database, it automatically generates a logical name for the database, unless the connection string in your application specifies a logical name.
 This logical name must be unique.
 SQL Server Express will use the drive letter, directory name, and database file name as the logical name.
 For example, if your .mdf file is in the C:\Program Files\My Application\Data\MainData.mdf path, SQL Server Express will assign a logical database name that exactly matches the path:C:\Program Files\My Application\Data\MainData.mdf.

 If the length of the full path and file name exceeds 127 characters, the logical database name is shortened and prefixed with a GUID.
 This guarantees a unique logical name.

 Log File Creation and Naming

-When you deploy your application, you should Xcopy only the application files and the .mdf file.
+When you deploy your application, you should include in the Xcopy only the application files and the .mdf file.
 You should not include the log file (.ldf).
 SQL Server Express will automatically create a new log file when it attaches the database.
 SQL Server Express will name the log file database_name_log.ldf.
-If a file with the same name already exists in the same directory as the .mdf file, the existing file is used.
+If a file that has the same name already exists in the same directory as the .mdf file, the existing file is used.

 When you use Xcopy deployment with your application, some SQL Server Express features might not function as expected.
-The following list describes limitations that may arise:
+The following list describes limitations that might occur.